shi-rin404/IDVMI-Tools/README.md

 # IDVMI-Tools
-Blender plugin for 3D Migoto mods and engine level mods for the specific Doll Dressing-up PvP game
+Blender plugin for 3D Migoto mods and engine level mods for the certain Doll Dressing-up PvP game

 # Blender Version
 3.6